 \section{Extraction of resonance parameters in our collisional model}

 In order to summarize information from numerical calculations, resonances can be parametrized in terms of few characteristic quantities.
-Our starting point is the expression of the generalized energy-dependent scattering length for $l$-wave collisions.
-It can be shown that the latter quantity, in the presence of a series of overlapping inelastic resonances, can always be expressed in the intuitive form \cite{Simoni2021}
+Our starting point is the expression of the generalized energy-dependent scattering length for $l$-wave collisions $a^{(l)}$.
+It can be shown that the latter quantity in the presence of a series of overlapping inelastic resonances, can always be expressed in the intuitive form \cite{Simoni2021}

 with $\gamma_{B,k}$ the inelastic magnetic width and $p_k$ the pole strength of resonance $k$.
 The latter can in turn be used in order to define the elastic magnetic width $\Delta_{{\rm el},k}$ according to $p_k = - a_{{\rm bg},k}^{(l)} \Delta_{{\rm el},k}$, where $a_{{\rm bg},k}^{(l)}= a_{{\rm bg}}^{(l)}(B_{0,k})$.
 In the presence of direct ({\it i.e.} non-resonant) inelastic scattering, the background scattering length, the pole strength and the elastic magnetic width are all complex quantities.
-Ref.~\cite{Simoni2021} outlines a sophisticate numerical procedure to extract such lineshape parameters.
+Reference~\cite{Simoni2021} outlines a sophisticate numerical procedure to extract such lineshape parameters.

 Owing to the inverted hyperfine structure of $^{53}$Cr, all hyperfine combinations considered in Table~1 of the main text are stable under spin-exchange collisions and only decay by weaker anisotropic spin interactions.
 In this weak-inelasticity scenario, one can neglect the imaginary parts of $a_{{\rm bg}}^{(l)}$ and $p_k$, and the theory of Ref.~\cite{Simoni2021} reduces to the one of Ref.~\cite{Naik2011}.
-Following the formalism described in the latter work, we characterize isolated resonances in $s$-wave collisions in terms of two experimentally relevant {\it real} parameters, the elastic $\Delta_{\rm el}$ and inelastic $\gamma_B$ magnetic widths, evaluated in the zero-energy limit.

-The quantity $\gamma_B$ concurs to the magnetic-field dependence of the complex-valued $s$-wave scattering length $a=\alpha-i \beta$ (we have put by notational simplicity $a=a^{(l=0)}$), with real and imaginary parts given, respectively, by:
+Following the formalism described in the latter reference, we characterize isolated resonances in $s$-wave collisions in terms of two experimentally relevant {\it real} parameters, the elastic $\Delta_{\rm el}$ and the inelastic $\gamma_B$ magnetic width, evaluated in the zero-energy limit.
+The quantity $\gamma_B$ concurs to the magnetic-field dependence of the complex-valued $s$-wave scattering length $a=\alpha-i \beta$ (we have put by notational simplicity $a=a^{(0)}$), with real and imaginary parts given respectively by :